CharlesDavidEly/advanced-monte-carlo/README.md

 For *Δt* = 1, the impact from overnight price jumps is clearly assigned; each day's price change implicitly includes the night before's overnight price jump.
 For *Δt* > 1 (say *Δt* = 2 specifically), this too is handled satisfactorily; each jump includes day 0->1's overnight jump, day 1's session change, day 1->2's overnight jump, and day 2's session change.
 All price change components are included to encompass a slightly less smooth simulation in 2-day increments, with each simulation step being handled identically.

-For *Δt* < 1 however (say *Δt* = 0.5 specifically), each half-day is assigned the impact of a half-overnight price jump, which is clearly nonsensical.
+For *Δt* < 1 however, the theoretical validity of things comes apart.
+Using *Δt* = 0.5 as an example, each half-day would be assigned the impact of a half-overnight price jump, which is clearly nonsensical.
 If working with half-days it ought to be that odd simulation steps account for the preluding overnight price jump and the 1st half of the day's trading session, whereas even simulation steps account only for the 2nd half of the day's trading session.
 However, doing this would involve simulation steps no longer being handled identically, which violates the basic premise of our specified model.

 # Limitations